int-brain-lab/paper-reproducible-ephys/fig_data_quality/README.md

 ## Figure Data Quality

-This code can be used to reproduce Figures 1f, and Fig. 1 Supplements 4 and 5.
+This code can be used to reproduce Figure 1f, and Figure 1 Supplements 4 and 5.

-The figures can be reproduced by executing the fig_PCA_run.py file
+The figures can be reproduced by executing the fig_data_quality_run.py file
 ```
 python fig_data_quality_run.py
 ```